boristsr/gdcorner-website/_documentation/rushhour/11-vehicleimporter.md

 ![Regenerated Shapes]({{ site.url }}/assets/products/rushhour/documentation/vehicleimporter/Untitled%2012.png){: .enable-lightbox}

 Now you will need to train the vehicle as normal through the Vehicle Trainer.

+## Integrating a custom vehicle pipeline

+If you have a custom vehicle prep pipeline, you can still use the Vehicle Importer.
+You will need to make sure you export the vehicle in the same way as the Vehicle Importer expects.
+Full documentation on the expected format is coming soon.
+In the meantime feel free to reach out to [support@gdcorner.com](mailto:support@gdcorner.com) for more details.

 ## Custom Vehicle Templates